Commentary: The person - and the policy - that could ease Syria’s suffering

 That means a new strategy is required, one that recognizes that if a political solution was not attainable in the past it’s highly unlikely to be attainable in the future.
 Instead, the U.S. and its partners should do what they can to freeze the conflict in specific geographical areas, just as the United States, Russia, and Jordan successfully did in southwestern Syria several weeks ago.

 The UN does already have someone in place to set a policy shift in motion.
-Special Envoy Steffan De Mistura, the Italian-Swedish diplomat appointed by former UN Secretary General Ban Ki-moon to preside over the Syria portfolio, has been indefatigable in his efforts to end the violence.
+Special Envoy Staffan De Mistura, the Italian-Swedish diplomat appointed by former UN Secretary General Ban Ki-moon to preside over the Syria portfolio, has been indefatigable in his efforts to end the violence.
 Barely a week goes by without De Mistura flying to regional capitals, meeting with representatives from both the moderate Syrian opposition and the Assad regime, and working with diplomats across multiple continents to win support for negotiations.

 And yet despite this Herculean effort, De Mistura has been unable to make any serious headway in a diplomatic process that much of the international community considers dead or dying.
 De Mistura is certainly not to blame; he is perseverance and determination in human form.
 But even the most experienced negotiator with an unlimited supply of energy and personal credibility will fail when the parties in the dispute view one another with mistrust and the conflict itself has descended into a regional proxy conflict.